nataliecardot/webpack-setup/README.md

 # webpack-setup

- Starter project with Webpack 4
+This is a Webpack 4 build intended for reuse from project to project.